hantsy/angular-spring-reactive-sample/README.md

 There is a *docker-compose.yml* file in the project root folder.

-Starts up mongodb service by the following command.
+Starts up required MongoDb and Reids service in the background by executing the following command.

 ```
-docker-compose up mongodb
+docker-compose up
 ```

-> NOTE: You can also install a local mongodb instead of using Docker.
+> NOTE: You can also install a local MongoDb and Redis instead of using Docker.

 Then run the application by Spring boot maven plugin directly.